Beverly Hills Unified School District: Subway extension

-The BHUSD Board of Education opposed LA Metro's proposal to have the extension of the Purple Line tunnel beneath Beverly Hills High School with concerns about incineration by underground gases, poisoning from fumes, terrorist attacks, and underground construction accidents.
+The BHUSD Board of Education opposed LA Metro's proposal to have the D Line Extension tunnel beneath Beverly Hills High School with concerns about incineration by underground gases, poisoning from fumes, terrorist attacks, and underground construction accidents.
 The school board spent several million dollars in legal fees and appealed to then Transportation Secretary Elaine Chao and Donald Trump to cut off federal funding for the project.
 In May 2021, Judge George H. Wu granted a motion for summary judgment in favor of the Metro.

 Credit card misuse

 According to the LA Times, Superintendent Robert Pellicone was fired after it was discovered that he used the district's card to "run up bar and hotel tabs in Beverly Hills, San Francisco, and other cities."
 Superintendent Robert Pellicone claimed he was fired due to his sexuality.

+Flying of the Flag of Israel

+In August 2025, the school board gathered media coverage for its decision to fly the flag of Israel during the month of May.
+Board member Sigalie Sabag, who supported the motion, said "this is a time right now that Jews are being killed and slaughtered on the street, and threats are happening."
+Opponents of the measure criticizes the action as blurring the line between supporting the Jewish community and endorsing the actions of the Israeli government during the Gaza war and not recognizing that other ethnic and religious groups exist within the school district.
+CAIR voiced its opposition stating that the action “is deeply insensitive and distressing to Palestinian students who have lost countless family members to Israel’s violent military campaign.”